 There is a reason why we all admire Luke so much.
 He is a true community leader, in every way.
 Take a look at all the things he put together to keep things going for so many who are starting too slow or stop altogether.
 Thank you for continuing to connect us all even when we can't be face to face.
 Keep innovating Luke.
 We need people like you more than ever.

-Events can just be a networking happy hour, pickup basketball game, a Grilled Cheese Festival, an Underachiever’s Run, or End of the World Zombie Pub Crawl.
+Events can be anything.
+A networking happy hour, pickup basketball game, a Grilled Cheese Festival, an Underachiever’s Run, or even an End of the World Zombie Pub Crawl.
 Create something unique so that your attendees have an amazing experience and are raving fans when they leave!

 Everything from softball, sand volleyball, kickball, golf, and basketball to pickleball, cornhole and karaoke.
 I know karaoke is not a sport (don’t say that to our community of over 100 singers) but you get the idea.
 Anything that helps connect others while being active is great.